 La Vuelta (Tour of Spain)

 La Vuelta road cycle race takes place over three weeks in August and September each year and usually includes a few stages in Andalucia.
-In 2015 it starts in Puerto Banus Marbella and the first seven days are in Andalucia.
-See details below.
-It is one of the three Grand Tours in Europe, along with the Tour of Italy and the Tour de France, and is also on the UCI world tour.
+In 2022 six of the twenty one stages are in Andalucia and the first time in 90 years that all eight Andalucian provinces have been inclided.
+In 2015 the race started in Puerto Banus, Marbella and the first seven days were in Andalucia.
+La Vuelta is one of the three Grand Tours in Europe, along with the Tour of Italy and the Tour de France, and is also on the UCI world tour.
 About 200 cyclists take part from about 20 teams.

-The race is broken down into 21 day stages, with the time summated, and the winner is the cyclist with the shortest time.
+The race take place in 21 day stages, with the time summated, the winner is the cyclist with the shortest time.

 For more information, visit the official website of La Vuelta